-6.5.1 No investment with a tenure exceeding twelve months shall be made without the prior approval of accounting officer, the executive mayor or the executive committee, as the case may be.
+6.5.1 No investment with a tenure exceeding twelve months shall be made without the prior approval of accounting officer, the Finance Committee or the Finance Committee committee, as the case may be.

 6.6 Credit Worthiness

 6.6.1 Council must obtain independent credit ratings to evaluate the credit worthiness of financial institutions referred to in paragraphs 6.1.1 and 6.1.7 at least annually.
 Investments may only be placed with institutions that have the following rating criteria: